ptupitsyn/ptupitsyn.github.io/_posts/2023-09-11-ValueTask.md

 title: When ValueTask makes a big difference - DataStreamer in Ignite 3
 ---

-`ValueTask` may seem like a micro-optimization, but it is very important on hot paths.
+`ValueTask` may seem like a micro-optimization, but it is very important on hot paths, and easy to miss.
+Last week I've learned this the hard way.

 # DataStreamer